 If there are cracks, larger dents, or holes that need to get fixed with fiberglass, you also have to repaint the bumper, which will increase the bumper repair cost.
 If the bumper is so damaged that you have to replace it, it can cost even more.

-How Much Does It Cost To Replace A Bumper?
+How Much Does A Bumper Replacement Cost?

 If the damage is so extensive that you need to replace the bumper, you can expect a cost of anywhere from $500 to $2,000 or more to have it replaced and painted, depending on the type of vehicle you drive.